duganchen/podfeeds/README.md

 ## Notes on Performance

+Text browsers like Lynx and w3m do not have browser caches.

-Consider putting a caching proxy in front of Podfeeds.
-The proxy would need to receive etag and last-modified headers from Podfeeds, and send it corresponding if-none-match and if-modified headers.
+In their place, consider putting a caching proxy in front of Podfeeds.
+Ideally, one that knows how to receive etag and last-modified headers from Podfeeds, and send corresponding if-none-match and if-modified headers back.
 The following nginx.conf (which is a reverse proxy that would listen at port 8081 and forward to Podfeeds at http://localhost:8080) is a working example:

     events {
         worker_connections 1024;